Few words about React

 Thanks to this popularity and heavy usage, React is becoming the number one front-end choice even for many big projects, and many big players (like Sitecore, or Meteor).

-Because of lots of contributors and extremely active community, React documentation is getting better each and every day, and most of the issues that have been ever reported are fixed now.
+Because of lots of contributors and an extremely active community, React documentation is getting better each and every day, and most of the issues that have been ever reported are fixed now.

-This makes React a very stable and mature technology and attracts many open source initiatives.
+This makes React a very stable and mature technology and attracts many open-source initiatives.